graydenshand/discourse_link_checker/README.md

 <br>
 Click on the blue ‘Backup’ button in the top right to start a new backup.
 When prompted, select ‘Yes, (do not include uploads)”.
 Once the backup is finished, it will appear below, with a button that says “Download”.
 Click this and you will be emailed a download link for the file.
 <br>
-Once you have this file downloaded, unzip it, rename it ‘discourse.sql’, and place it in the ‘link_checker’ directory.
+Once you have this file downloaded, unzip it, rename it ‘discourse.sql’, and place it in the ‘discourse_link_checker’ directory.

 ## Building the Docker Image